5 Ways An MBA Will Advance Your IT Career – And 5 Ways It Won’t

-According to the US Bureau of Labor Statistics, employment of information technology managers was projected to grow 10% from 2019 to 2029.
-That is faster than the average for all occupations.
+According to the US Bureau of Labor Statistics, employment of information technology managers was projected to grow 16% from 2021 to 2031.
+That is much faster than the average for all occupations.

 Businesses are expanding their digital platforms and scaling up every day.
 As a result, the demand for computer and information systems managers has grown and will continue to grow.